 - This recipe is made without a roux and tastes amazing!
 Gluten Free Oyster Chowder (works well with clams for clam chowder too!)

-- Another great cold and flu busting soup filled with turmeric flavors: Turmeric Chicken Soup
+- Another great winter soup: Turmeric Chicken Soup

 - For my spice lovers, this Taco Chicken Soup is hard to resist.